Skip to content

 Part1

-Euclidean Algorithm gives us a common factor of two integers($a, b$).
+Euclidean Algorithm gives us a common factor of two integers(a,ba, b).

 Part2